manojsinghdeopa/Compose-Guide/README.md

 3. Make your changes and commit them with clear, descriptive messages.
 4. Ensure your code adheres to the project's coding style.
 5. Push your changes to your forked repository.
-6. Open a pull request to the main repository, detailing the changes you've made.
+6. Open a pull request to the main repository,detailing the changes you've made.

 ## License